Open Source R Software & Code

 Causal subgroup identification is a powerful statistical tool for determining vulnerabilities in a population with respect to a particular treatment.
 As causal machine learning provides an efficient and accurate tool for data-driven subgroup identification, software packages are proving an essential means to easily disseminate and reproduce these algorithms broadly.
 The CRE Package, written in R and available on GitHub, implements the recently developed Causal Rule Ensemble (CRE) algorithm, a flexible and precise method for denovo subgroup discovery.
 The CRE approach focuses on identifying drivers of treatment heterogeneity in observational or randomized studies in the presence of an intervention or treatment.

-2. BCF-IV: Bayesian Machine Learning for Heterogeneous Effects Discovery Under Imperfect Compliance, R function [github] [R package coming soon]
+3. BCF-IV: Bayesian Machine Learning for Heterogeneous Effects Discovery Under Imperfect Compliance, R Package [github]

 The BCF-IV function discovers and estimates, in an interpretable manner, the effects heterogeneity in settings where the assignment mechanism is irregular (e.g., instrumental variable and fuzzy regression discontinuity scenarios).
 This function is directly built to discover and estimate the heterogeneity in the Complier Average Treatment Effects (CACE).
 The BCF-ITT function discovers the heterogeneity in the intention-to-treat (ITT) and then estimates the effect both for the conditional ITT and the conditional CACE for the discovered subgroups.